1744 English cricket season: Earliest known scorecards

 Goodwood House in Sussex, where the oldest known scorecard was kept.

 The season is also notable for the two earliest known surviving match scorecards.
-It is not until the 1772 season that more scorecards of top-class matches have survived, although a handful of cards from minor matches have been found.
+It is not until the 1772 season that more scorecards of important matches have survived, although a handful of cards from minor matches have been found.

-London v Surrey and Sussex, Artillery Ground, 2 June
+London v Surrey & Sussex, Artillery Ground, 2 June

-The first, containing individual scores but no details of dismissals, is from a match between the London Cricket Club and a combined Surrey and Sussex team at the Artillery Ground on 2 June.
-No titles were given to the teams at the time and various titles, including London v Slindon, have been applied retrospectively by modern authors.
+The first, containing individual scores but no details of dismissals, is from a match between London and a combined Surrey & Sussex team at the Artillery Ground on 2 June.
+No titles were given to the teams at the time and various titles, including London v Slindon, have been applied by modern authors.
 London, whose team included given men, was the host club and their opponents were all from the counties of Surrey and Sussex.
 The scorecard was kept by the 2nd Duke of Richmond at Goodwood House.

 The card gives the scores by each player and their surnames only, although it does differentiate between the two pairs of brothers (the Harrises and Newlands) who were playing.
 The Daily Advertiser carried the names of players expected to play in the match on 1–2 June and reported the same names on 3 June although some of them do not appear on the scorecard.

-Surrey and Sussex scored 102 runs in the first of their two innings, and 102 for 6 wickets in their second.
-London scored 79 in their first innings and 70 in their second so that Surrey and Sussex won by 55 runs.
-The highest individual score in the match was 47 by John Harris of Surrey and Sussex in the second innings.
+Surrey & Sussex scored 102 runs in the first of their two innings, and 102 for 6 wickets in their second.
+London scored 79 in their first innings and 70 in their second so that Surrey & Sussex won by 55 runs.
+The highest individual score in the match was 47 by John Harris of Surrey & Sussex in the second innings.
 This was the first game at which tickets for readmission are known to have been issued to the spectators.